Image recognition Engine

 - Hand Gesture Recognition

-Hand Gesture Recognition is a feature that extracts and recognizes meaningful gestures from certain information such as video and motion of visual data acquired using a camera.
-Usually, hand gesture recognition analyzes hand poses to recognize a defined category of hand gestures.
+Hand Gesture Recognition is a feature that extracts and recognizes meaningful gestures from sources such as video and motion of visual data acquired using a camera.
+Usually, hand gesture recognition analyzes hand poses to identify a defined category of hand gestures.
 Gesture Recognition detects hand movements such as clicks and scrolling and interprets its meaning without direct input.

 < Hand gesture recognition examples >